 Walking Between Saleccia and Loto Beaches

-There are two tracks connecting Saleccia and Loto.
+There are two tracks connecting Saleccia and Loto beach in Corsica.
 A small coastal path, and the broader 4×4 track.
 The latter cuts across the headland and will take you around 45 mins to walk.
 The coastal path is the scenic option – it takes slightly longer at around 1 hour 15, but with time to enjoy the view on the way.

-You’re going to want to spend the better part of a day exploring both beaches, so pack accordingly.
+You’re going to want to spend the better part of a day exploring Corsica’s best beaches, so pack accordingly.
 Bring sunscreen, a hat, food, water, a good book, towel – and of course, your swimmers!

 There isn’t anywhere to seek shade under a harsh midday sun.
 So if you can, consider also bringing a small sun umbrella (or pop-up tent for smaller explorers).

-There’s no doubt the trip to Saleccia and Loto Beaches was one highlight of our time in Corsica.
+There’s no doubt the trip to Saleccia and Loto Beaches was one of the highlights of our time in Corsica.
 My only regret is not going earlier so we could have had more time to relax in the exquisite surroundings!
-Next time…
+Maybe next time…

 Pin this for later!